What’s the difference between critical and serious illness insurance?

 You’ve probably already thought about what would happen to you and your loved ones if you got sick – which his why you’re reading this guide.
 Many insurance companies are now offering cover for all kinds of health conditions.
 But it can be difficult to understand the benefits and drawbacks of each kind of policy, especially when the names are similar.

 The good news is an experienced broker we can help you understand the difference between critical and serious illness insurance.
-We’ll take time to understand your circumstances before advising you on what might be more appropriate, whether it be critical illness insurance or serious illness cover.
+We’ll take time to provide you with information on both types of cover and the differences between the policies.

 Forces Advice offers both critical and serious illness cover from some of Britain’s award-winning insurers.
 Call us on 0333 772 0613 today with your questions, or to get a personal quote.